Amheisern/AllCardsOnDeckCS/README.md

 A

 - Make a new list of strings named deck
-- Initialize the list of strings with 52 explicity stated cards from example sections
+- Initialize the list of strings with 52 explicitly stated cards from example sections
 - Shuffle the cards with Fisher Yates (paste algo here )

   numberOfCards = length of our deck